-With respect to retail loans, there is a three tiered approach - an officer proposing the transaction followed by an assessment of the same by a designated officer with suitably delegated authority and where this is in excess of the delegated authority, by an independent credit committee.
+With respect to retail loans, there is a three tier approach - an officer proposing the transaction followed by an assessment of the same by a designated officer with suitably delegated authority and where this is in excess of the delegated authority or when there are deviations in a file by an independent credit committee.

 The approval process is delegated to various officials and committees as per the guidelines approved by the Board of Directors.
 Credit proposals are approved by these officials and committees based on, among other things, the amount and internal risk rating of the facility.
 There is a Corporate Credit Committee (the "CCC") which recommends all proposals that are beyond its powers for consideration of the Risk Management Committee of the Board/Board of Directors.
 All credit customers of the Bank are rated using credit risk rating models approved by the Board.
 There are different models in use which have been implemented to deal with the different portfolio segments of the Bank (commercial loans, commercial real estate, large corporate and syndicated loans, India-based syndicated loans, hotel/motel loans and retail mortgages).
-All but the retail mortgage model are calibrated to a common borrower risk rating scale of SBIC 0-16.
-The retail mortgage model is calibrated to a scale of SIBC 1-8 [UMA PLEASE CONFIRM].
+All credit risk rating models are calibrated to a common borrower risk rating scale of SBIC 0-16.